le4ker/blog/_posts/2024-05-11-choosing-the-right-keyboard.md

 #### Firmware tweaks

 Enter a bit deeper into the weirdo zone.
 If you have a QMK compatible keyboard, you have the option to highly customize your firmware.
-The most important options this unlocks in my opinion is tweaking the [Debounce Algorithm](https://docs.qmk.fm/#/feature_debounce_type?id=types-of-debounce-algorithms) and its debounce time.
+The most important option this unlocks in my opinion is tweaking the
+[Debounce Algorithm](https://docs.qmk.fm/#/feature_debounce_type?id=types-of-debounce-algorithms)
+and its debounce time.
 The Debounce Algorithm is a software logic that compensates the